-Consulting and professional fees Q1 2025 Q1 2024
+Consulting and professional fees 2025 2024

 \$ \$

-Interim President, CEO and director (1) - 93,000
+Interim President, CEO and director (1) 20,000 279,000

-COO 140,072 137,728

 Former President, CEO and director - 30,000

-140,072 260,179
+COO - billed but accrued 400,728 -

+CFO 7,500 -

+Corporate Secretary (1 and 2) 23,000 3,000

+163,331 312,000

-Of this amount, \$Nil (2023 - \$45,000) was allocated to the director and Interim President & CEO of the Company.
-Of this amount, \$Nil (2023 - \$45,000) was allocated to the director and Interim President & CEO of the Company for business development services, strategic capital markets and corporate strategic financing advisory services, \$Nil (2023 - \$45,000) was allocated to the Company's Corporate Secretary for corporate secretarial, office administration, accounting, shareholder communications, marketing and branding services and \$Nil to rent (2023 - \$3,000).
-See Item (b) below.
+- (1) Paid or accrued to a company controlled by a director and Interim President & CEO of the Company.
+Of this amount, \$Nil (2024 \$180,000 for the nine months) was allocated to the director and Interim President & CEO of the Company for business development services, strategic capital markets and corporate strategic financing advisory services, \$Nil (2023 \$180,000 for the nine months) was allocated to the Company's Corporate Secretary for corporate secretarial, office administration, accounting, shareholder communications, marketing and branding services and \$Nil to rent (2023 \$3,000).
+See Item (b) below. - Writing of all press releases; research, strategy, development and drafting of business plan; creation of 5+ separate targeted financing presentations/ pitch decks; full in-house financing management; ongoing accounting bookkeeping and AR/AP; corporate secretary documentation creation; and filings related to public company compliance; management, development, and drafting of FDA presubmission; management of Company consultants.